dlfedie/readMe/README.md

 This is a full stack app that allows a user to add books to a library, take notes on them, and categorize them by currently reading or want to read.
 This app hooks into Google Books api to retrieve book data.

+A demo deployed to heroku can be viewed here: https://evening-atoll-19955.herokuapp.com/

 ## Built With

 - [Node.js](https://nodejs.org/en/)